 "The Sweetest Thing," by U2

 Bono wrote this as an apology to his wife for forgetting her birthday: "Baby's got blue skies up ahead, but in this, I'm a rain cloud.
 You know she likes a dry kind of love.
 Oh oh oh, the sweetest thing.
 I'm losing you."
-Not exactly how you want to kick off your marriage.
+This may not be how you want to kick off your marriage.

 "I Will Survive," by Gloria Gaynor